joaovictorrb/joaovictorrb/README.md

-## Hi there, I am João Victor, known as Cabelo or Cassino.
+## Hi there, I am João Victor, known as Cabelo.

 ### BA Computer Scientist.
 Application Developer Fullstack (I prefer to work with the backend tho) .  👋